wryandginger/esphome_zigbee_projects/README.md

 Contains instructions for using the XIAO MR60BHA2 60GHz mmWave Human Breathing and Heartbeat Sensor Kit

 # [waveshare.md](https://github.com/wryandginger/esphome_zigbee_projects/blob/main/waveshare.md)
-Contains instructions for using the Waveshare ESP32-C6-DEV-KIT-N8 (and likely other makers too) to make multi sensors
+Contains instructions for using the Waveshare ESP32-C6-DEV-KIT-N8 (and likely other makers too) to make multi sensors.
+(Uses LD2410B, BME680/280, and generic lux sensors)